Student Expectations and Protocol

 Due to the fact that students are entering a University setting which strives to maintain the highest academic and ethical standards any academic dishonesty will lead to students’ failure of their courses.
 In addition scholars may not participate in nonscheduled or unauthorized activities during the program.
 This includes leaving campus without express permission from SEE staff members.
 Unless permission is granted, students may not drive or ride in personal vehicles during the Summer Academic Institute.

-SEE scholars are not permitted to have visitors on or off campus at anytime during the summer component, unless previously authorized by the Program Director, Carol Bennett.
+SEE scholars are not permitted to have visitors on or off campus at anytime during the summer component, unless previously authorized by the Program Coordinator or Director.

 All rules are subject and secondary to the scholar conduct University Student Code of Conduct, which can be found online here.

-Failure to comply by the rules and regulations of Truman State University and the Multicultural Affairs Center will result in immediate expulsion from the Scholastic Enhancement Experience Program.
+Failure to comply by the rules and regulations of Truman State University and the Center for Diversity & Inclusion will result in immediate expulsion from the Scholastic Enhancement Experience Program.